k2view-academy/K2View-Academy/articles/14_sync_LU_instance/04_sync_methods.md

 ## Delete Mode and Truncate Before Sync properties

-There are several ways to define the delete mode of the previous records in the LU table (populated prior to the current sync) before the related LU table populations are executed for this table.
+Fabric 6.5.9 adds the **Delete Mode** property to the LU table.
+This property replaces the previous **Truncate Before Sync** LU table's property.
+The Delete Mode defines the delete policy on the previous records from the LU table (populated prior to the current sync) before the related LU table populations are executed for this table.
 Therefore, there is a logical dependency between the delete mode and the sync mode.

 ### 1. LU Table Settings
 The **Delete Mode** property is set on the LU table and defines the delete mode of the previous records in the LU table (populated prior to the current sync).
-The values are All (default value), Off, or NonUpdated:
+The values are **All** (default value), **Off**, or **NonUpdated**:

- - All - the entire LU table is truncated before the populations are executed.
+ - **All** - the entire LU table is truncated before the populations are executed.
- - Off - the previous records are not deleted.
+ - **Off** - the previous records are not deleted.
- - NonUpdated - delete only the previous records that are not updated by the current sync (old data).
+ - **NonUpdated** - delete only the previous records that are not updated by the current sync (old data).

 Notes:
-- It is recommended to set the NonUpdated value when the LU table has CDC fields in order to send CDC messages only for the updated records.
+- It is recommended to set the **NonUpdated** value when the LU table has **CDC fields** in order to send CDC messages only for the updated records.
 If the Delete Mode is set to All, Fabric sends delete messages for all the truncated records and inserts messages for the newly inserted records.
-- If the Delete Mode is NonUpdated, it is recommended to define a PK on the LU table and set the LU table population mode to Upsert or Update in order to delete only the old data.
+- If the Delete Mode is **NonUpdated**, it is recommended to define a **PK** on the LU table and set the LU table population mode to Upsert or Update in order to delete only the old data.
 If the LU table does not have a PK, new records are added to the LU table and all previous records are deleted.

 ### 2. LU Table Population Settings